What is the rights and obligations assertion?

 What are the highest-risk areas for this assertion?

-Lease arrangements (title stays with lessor), consignment stock (goods held but not owned), factored receivables (ownership transferred), pledged deposits (restricted access), and complex financing arrangements where legal title differs from economic substance.
+Lease arrangements (title stays with lessor), consignment stock (goods held but not owned), factored receivables (ownership transferred), and pledged deposits (restricted access).
+Each creates a gap between physical custody and legal or economic ownership.

 How does this differ from the existence assertion?